-PLEASE NOTE: The overriding consideration is the safety of each individual when deciding to attend class during hazardous conditions.
+PLEASE NOTE: Circumstances are unique for every individual based on where they live.
+The overriding consideration is the safety of each individual when deciding to attend class during hazardous conditions.

 Parking

 Students will purchase parking decals that will serve as parking permits for the school campus.
 Decals are to be affixed on the vehicle's windshield above the state inspection decal.
 Students who operate motorcycles or other two-or three-wheeled vehicles will be issued a "Student" decal that is to be affixed to the front of the vehicle.
 Faculty will instruct students where to park at the clinical setting.
 There may be costs associated with parking.